You are here:

 The DLR Centre for Lightweight Production Technology in Augsburg features an integrated robotic work cell - the so-called TPZ - for the investigation of the production technologies of fiber-reinforced thermoplastic composites.

-The Institute for Structures and Design at DLR Stuttgart features a state-of-the-art Automated Tape Placement (ATP) facility for manufacturing fibre-reinforced thermoplastic components.
+The Institute for Structures and Design at DLR Stuttgart features a state-of-the-art Automated Fiber Placement (AFP) facility for manufacturing fibre-reinforced thermoplastic components.

 Universal testing machines (Zwick)